 Atrophic scars are usually classed into three categories: “Ice Pick Scar”, “Box Scar” and “Roll/ing Scar”.

-The are are several types of skin inflammation which can lead to Atrophic Scar formation.
-The most common cause of Atrophic Scars are severe acne and chickenpox.
+There are several types of skin inflammation which can lead to Atrophic Scar formation.
+The most common cause of Atrophic Scars is severe acne and chickenpox.
 However, other types of injuries can cause atrophic scars as well.
 More generally atrophic scars are produced by skin conditions that cause an endured inflammation of the dermis.
-The most common atrophic scar formation process typically begins as a mild form of acne, called comedone.
-This comedone is formed when oil secreted from the sebaceous glands combines with the dirt or skin cells in the hair follicles.
+The most common atrophic scar formation process typically begins as a mild form of acne, called comedones.
+This comedone is formed when oil secreted by the sebaceous glands combines with the dirt or skin cells in the hair follicles.
 This combination creates a plug that blocks the hair follicle.
 After the comedone forms, bacteria begin to multiply inside the blocked hair follicle.
 The white cells of the body rush to the site of the infection in order to destroy the bacteria.
 With the build-up of white blood cells, pus is formed.

 Small depressed atrophic scars of a diameter less than 2mm are usually referred to as “Ice Pick Scars”.
 If the edges of the scar are sharp, then they are classed as a “Box Scar” (usually the diameter of Box Scars are between 2 to 4 mm).
 When the edges are not very well defined then the atrophic scar is usually referred to as “Rolling Scar”.
 Rolling scars are normally over 5 mm in diameter.